-- Rigid blue tube does extend reach and make it easy to move the siphon in the tank
+- The rigid blue tube does extend reach and make it easy to move the siphon in the tank

-- Coarse filter prevents accidental removal of fish or things that would clog the tube
+- The coarse filter prevents accidental removal of fish or things that would clog the tube

 - Adjustable clip to hold the hose on to the bucket

-The biggest reason to buy this autosiphon over the other options is the shut-off valve that is at the end of the tube.
+The biggest reason to buy this fish tank vacuum over the other options is the shut-off valve that is at the end of the tube.
 This feature alone, which seems so simple and straightforward, is a big help, if you have a big tank, and will be changing more than one bucket at a time.

 If you’re looking for a siphon/aquarium cleaner or if it is time to replace your old one, the Yu-Mei YM-20 is an economical and efficient option and is the model I’m using currently.
 I’ll let you know how I make out and keep you posted.